 Maine Residency Classification

-University of Maine System Policy governs decisions regarding the determination of student residency.
+University of Maine System Policy (PDF - 132kb) governs decisions regarding the determination of student residency.

 Change of Residency Classification Procedure

-To request a change tuition status, the following procedures must be followed:
+To request a change of residency status, the following procedures must be followed:

 The completed request must be signed by a Notary Public.

 Current members of the United States Armed forces and veterans who have been honorably discharged who are enrolled at the University of Southern Maine are eligible for in-state tuition rates, regardless of member's or veteran's state of residence.
 All dependents using a GI Bill are billed at the in-state tuition rate

 Eligible students should provide one of the following documents to the Veterans Certifying Official: